-18 January 2018 by Anna Staford
+18 Jan 2018 by Olga Brighton

-January and February, are traditionally the busiest months for advanced holiday bookings as we get lured by the blitz of holiday promotions.
-Buying your Annual policy now and opting for an immediate ‘start date’ means you are covered straight-away for holidays you book, or have already booked.
+January and February are traditionally the busiest months for advanced holiday bookings as we get lured by the blitz of holiday promotions.
+Buying your annual policy now and opting for an immediate ‘start date’ means you are covered straight-away for holidays you book, or have already booked.

 Buying now ensures that any winter-sun, or winter sports breaks are covered under one policy.
-However, check before you buy, as most annual policies won’t offer Cruise, or Winter Sports as standard.
-Globelink include cruise cover on all policies and Winter Sports on our Annual Multi Trip policies with a 45+ trip duration.
+However, check before you buy, as most Annual policies won’t offer cruise, or winter sports as standard.
+Globelink include Cruise cover on all policies and Winter Sports on our Annual Multi Trip policies with a 45+ trip duration.

-Don’t leave purchasing your travel insurance to the last minute, and don’t opt for a future ‘start date’ on your Annual policy with the misguided comfort that you’re not travelling for a while.
+Don’t leave purchasing your travel insurance to the last minute, and don’t opt for a future ‘start date’ on your annual policy with the misguided comfort that you’re not travelling for a while.
 Otherwise you won’t benefit from the pre-departure elements your policy has to offer.
 For example, if the policy includes Cancellation, this protection kicks-in instantly as long as you opt for an immediate start date.
 With holiday Cancellation’s being one of the most common reasons for making a travel insurance claim, it’s wise to start your policy immediately and protect any costs that you have pre-paid.

-A good Annual Multi Trip Policy lets you take as many trips as you like abroad, under the one policy.
+A good Annual Multi Trip policy lets you take as many trips as you like abroad, under the one policy.
 However, some companies place travel limits, so look-out for restrictions on the number of trips, and the ‘individual trip duration’.
 Be sure to buy a policy that covers the longest trip you’ll take.

-And because everyone likes a bargain – especially in the January sales - Look out for special deals such as kids go free, or couples discounts.
+And because everyone likes a bargain – especially in the January sales - look out for special deals such as kids go free, or couples discounts.
 This could save you a packet.
 Beware however, the cheapest policy may not provide the cover you need; and the most expensive may not be the best available!
-Read the small print and chose based on your individual requirements.
+Read the small print and choose based on your individual requirements.
 Take account of your holiday costs; value of luggage; and always declare pre-existing medical conditions.
 Sidestep this at your peril, as it could invalidate your policy and cost you dearly in both cash and anguish.
 Wherever you travel, visit the Foreign & Commonwealth (FCO) Travelaware website for travel safety and security advice and happy holidays!